casouri/collab-mode/src/README.md

 # Undo policy

-To keep the user interface simple, we only allow undo and redo on a linear history.
+To keep the user interface simple, we only allow undo and redo in a linear history.
 Basically, the default undo/redo behavior anyone would expect.
 Users can undo some operations, and redo them; but once they make some original edit, the undone ops are “lost” and can’t be redone